lorenyeung/dsrsd_water_usage/README.md

 # DSRSD Water Usage for Home Assistant Test

+This is based on https://github.com/parvez/acwd_water_usage's custom component.

-The DSRSD Water Usage is an integration for Home Assistant that enables users to monitor their water consumption data provided by the Alameda County Water District.
+The DSRSD Water Usage is an integration for Home Assistant that enables users to monitor their water consumption data provided by the Alameda County Dublin Water District.
 This custom component fetches water usage details, billing information, and presents historical usage data in an easily digestible format within the Home Assistant UI.

 ## Features